introduction

 What is Verklet

-Verklet is a runtime that runs Node.js-style code inside a browser tab.
-It uses Web Workers for process isolation, WebAssembly for the heavy systems work, OPFS for persistent storage, and Service Workers for routing preview requests — so what your code produces is what your visitor sees.
+Verklet is a browser-first runtime for Node.js-style and Python workloads.
+It uses Web Workers for process isolation, Pyodide for supported Python, WebAssembly for the heavy systems work, OPFS for browser persistence, and Service Workers for routing preview requests, so what your code produces is what your visitor sees.

 It is distributed as @verklet/sdk, a single package you import into a